Goss’s Wilt Management in Corn

 Figure 4.
 Early Goss’s wilt symptoms progressing to long, dead streaks on corn leaf.

-Plants may also be infected systemically by Goss's wilt, especially in the seedling stage.
-These plants have discolored vascular tissue (left), with a slimy bacterial exudate in the stalk.
+Plants may also be infected systemically by Goss’s wilt, especially in the seedling stage.
+These plants have discolored vascular tissue, with a slimy bacterial exudate in the stalk.
 Plants are commonly stunted and wilt and die as if drought stressed.
-(Photo courtesy of T. Jackson, Univ. of Nebraska, Lincoln.)
+This systemic phase is often confused with bacterial soft rot, a different disease common in the Great Plains states, especially under sprinkler irrigation.

 Crop Impacts of Goss’s Wilt